developerPCR/panda-core-dev-docu-PCR/docs/roadmap.md

 # Current Roadmap

-We would like to bring a lot more posibilities to our users, so we are constantly creating new integrations and templates.
+<h2>We would like to bring a lot more posibilities to our users</h2>, so we are constantly creating new integrations and templates.

 :::info